 Issuers of high yield securities may have the right to "call" or redeem the issue prior to maturity, which may result in the Fund having to reinvest the proceeds in other high yield securities or similar instruments that may pay lower interest rates.
 The Fund may also be subject to greater levels of liquidity risk than funds that do not invest in high yield securities.
 Consequently, transactions in high yield securities may involve greater costs than transactions in more actively traded securities.
 A lack of publicly-available information, irregular trading activity and wide bid/ask spreads among other factors, may, in certain circumstances, make high yield debt more difficult to sell at an advantageous time or price than other types of securities or instruments.
 These factors may result in the Fund being unable to realize full value for these securities and/or may result in the Fund not receiving the proceeds from a sale of a high yield security for an extended period after such sale, each of which could result in losses to the Fund.
 To the extent that the Fund invests in high yield securities and unrated securities of similar credit quality (commonly known as "high yield securities" or "junk bonds"), the Fund may be subject to greater levels of credit risk, call risk and liquidity risk than funds that do not invest in such securities, which could have a negative effect on the NAV of the Fund's Common Shares or Common Share dividends.
-These securities are considered predominantly speculative with respect to an issuer's continuing ability to make principal and interest payments, and may be more volatile than other types of securities.
+These securities are considered predominantly speculative by rating agencies with respect to an issuer's continuing ability to make principal and interest payments, and their value may be more volatile than other types of securities.
 An economic downturn or individual corporate developments could adversely affect the market for these securities and reduce the Fund's ability to sell these securities at an advantageous time or price.
+An economic downturn could also lead to a higher non-payment rate and, a high yield security may lose significant market value before a default occurs.
 The Fund may purchase distressed securities that are in default or the issuers of which are in bankruptcy, which involve heightened risks.